 These cards authorize the holder to drive a motor vehicle on Nevada public streets and highways.
 A DAC is not valid as identification to obtain any state benefits, licenses or services or for federal purposes such as boarding aircraft or entering facilities where ID is required.

 Driver Authorization Cards are valid for one year from the date of issuance.
+You may renew the card each year.
 All renewals and address changes must be completed in person.
 You must also apply for a duplicate DAC in person at the DMV.

 To apply for a Driver Authorization Card, you must meet the requirements in three areas: